Best yoghurt in Australia reviewed

 • low in protein and calcium compare to others

-• no information on probiotics given
+• no information on which probiotic strain are included

 Read our full review of Coles pot set natural Greek style yoghurt.